MPogotsky/CALENDAR/README.md

 # CALENDAR
+Simple terminal calendar on C++.

+# Libraries used:
+* C++ STL

-## Functionality:
+# Functionality:
-• The option to display the calendar on the specified time range with the current day selection.
+* The option to display the calendar on the specified time range with the current day selection.

-• The possibility to display the calendar for the previous,current and next month.
+* The possibility to display the calendar for the previous,current and next month.

-• Possibility to display calendar for any year.
+* Possibility to display calendar for any year.

-• Ability to add and delete notes, reminders and tasks.
+* Ability to add and delete notes, reminders and tasks.

-• The Program saves the data (all Notes, Reminders and Tasks) in files and displays them after running the program.
+* The Program saves the data (all Notes, Reminders and Tasks) in files and displays them after running the program.

-• Current day, notes, tasks and holidays are highlighted in colour.
+* Current day, notes, tasks and holidays are highlighted in colour.

-• Reminders appear 2 days before the event after the start of the program.
+* Reminders appear 2 days before the event after the start of the program.

-• Notes, holidays and tasks for the current day appear after the program is started.
+* Notes, holidays and tasks for the current day appear after the program is started.

-• In tasks it is possible to change the status of the task.
+* In tasks it is possible to change the status of the task.
 Tasks that are done will be highlighted in red.